 The Chow Chow belongs on any list of the fluffiest dog breeds.
 Their fluffy coat and large size certainly help them look the part of a “lion dog”.
 Fiercely loyal and independent, they are a better fit for more experienced owners.
 A monthly bath is usually enough for this dog.
 But, their coat needs to be brushed thoroughly once or twice a week.

 The Collie is known for their loyalty, devotion, and their fluffy coat.
-They are high-energy herding dogs, but they are also highly intelligent and eager to please their owners.
+Some facts about Collies are that they are high-energy herding dogs, but they are also highly intelligent and eager to please their owners.
 This makes them a great fit for owners of all experience levels.

 A full-coated rough Collie is prone to mats, especially behind their elbows and ears.
 They’ll shed a bit year-round and heavier during seasonal changes.
 As long as you’re able to brush through the double coat and get down to the skin to remove tangles, weekly brushing is sufficient for this dog.